-La Finca Castanos: a rare coffee plantation in Europe
+La Finca Castanos: a coffee plantation in The canary island's

 “Coffee is a fruit”.
 Nathanial our guide, at La Finca Castanos explained.
 He picked a pink berry, the size of a rose hip, from the tree and asked me to taste.
 “It’s sweet”.
 I said, expecting something as bitter as brown ale.

 La Finca Castanos, has been in Gran Canaria since 1778, he informed the small group.
 It is part of an ancient vineyard that still grows grapes.
 The coffee bushes are sensitive to sunlight Nathaniel pointed to a canopy of grape vines, roses, avocados, oranges, lemons, bananas, mangos, and manga plants, that protect them from the sun.
 We were introduced into the process of how it is grown, dried, and hulled and it's transformation into the so-called ‘black gold’ of the coffee world.

 The plants are watered by a system beneath the soil and the various roots mingle and blend together in a symbiotic dance.
 One of the plantations best kept secrets is that the surrounding plants growing nearby send their sweet and sour flavours via the root system to the coffee plants.

 The San Pedro valley in the north west of Gran Canaria, near the fishing village of Agaete, enjoys a perfect temperature for the beans; between 16 and 32 degrees.
 Nathaniel pointed to the high cliffs and frequent cloud cover in the valley, which have created this dream location to grow coffee beans.
 It felt a million miles away from the sun basking tourists of Maspalomas, just an hour’s drive away.